Chad says suicide blasts kill at least 15 in Lake Chad

 A U.N. official said that there was an unspecified number of people displaced by Boko Haram-related violence on the island when the attackers struck around midday on a busy market day.

-Two of the blasts rang out from the center of the market and a third in the street as people fled.
+Two of the blasts rang out from the centre of the market and a third in the street as people fled.
 All of the bombers were female, the security sources added.

 Chad extended a state of emergency in the region last month after a double suicide attack that killed 12 people.
 Dozens of people were killed in multiple bombings in the border town of Baga Sola in October.

-But new restrictions, such as bans on motorized canoes aimed at stopping attacks, makes it harder for aid agencies to access the roughly 60,000 displaced people living there.
+But new restrictions, such as bans on motorised canoes aimed at stopping attacks, makes it harder for aid agencies to access the roughly 60,000 displaced people living there.

-"Evacuations will have to be done by the army with the assistance of non-governmental organizations and the United Nations to local healthcare centers like Bol," said Florent Mehaule, head of the U.N.
+"Evacuations will have to be done by the army with the assistance of non-governmental organisations and the United Nations to local healthcare centres like Bol," said Florent Mehaule, head of the U.N.
 Office for the Coordination of Humanitarian Affairs in Chad.

 He said most of the region's displaced had arrived in April after clashes between Chad and Boko Haram in Niger and Nigeria.
 Mehaule could not provide exact details of the number of displaced on the island during the attack since they have not been able to reach it for several months.